-Issue Month/Year Changes this issue (most recent first) V3.0 May 2025 TDA coordinates in Section 4 amended.
+Issue Month/Year Changes this issue (most recent first) V4.0 June 2025 Minor amendments to sections 2, 4, 10 and 13 to reference the deconfliction plan appendix.
 Published on CAA airspace change portal (redacted version).
 Unredacted version submitted directly to CAA.
-V2.0 V2.0 May 2025 ACP updated to reflect airspace structure change and split from 1 to 2 trial ACPs.
+V3.0 May 2025 TDA coordinates in Section 4 amended.
+Published on CAA airspace change portal (redacted version).
+Unredacted version submitted directly to CAA.
+V2.0 May 2025 ACP updated to reflect airspace structure change and split from 1 to 2 trial ACPs.
 This ACP is for a 90-day period, the remaining 90-days of the V1.0 proposal will be progressed in a different ACP.
 Published on CAA airspace change portal (redacted version).
 Unredacted version submitted directly to CAA.
 V1.0 March 2025 Published on CAA airspace change portal (redacted version).
 Unredacted version submitted directly to CAA.